dpplweb/dppl-content/_posts/christina/0405-01-01-computers.md

 published: true
 ---

+### Free Computer Classes
+[link to Computer Classes @ DPPL and other locations]

 ### Free Online Computer Classes

 [GCFLearnFree.org](http://www.gcflearnfree.org)

-Free learning activities in technology, math and literacy.
+Learning activities in technology, math and literacy.
 From the Goodwill Community Foundation.